 This is a good overview of how VCT is installed in a garage

 You need to start by thoroughly cleaning your floor with a good concrete floor cleaning solution.
-Make sure all oil stains are removed or they will interfere with the adhesion of the glue.
+Make sure all oil stains are thoroughly cleaned or they will interfere with the adhesion of the glue.

 Next, repair any larger cracks or small holes in the concrete with a good crack filling compound and fill your contraction joints with a polymer cement repair mix or crack filler.
 If you have any areas of large pitting you may have to use a premixed polymer based concrete topping or repair mix to fill in the pitted areas.